IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 But using the same bundle identifier for all these rules, we can specify that these rules all belong together.

 And finally, we can finish the specification of the detection rules by adding top level dependent detection rules with `withDependingDetectionRules(List<IDetectionRule<T>> detectionRules)` (or not, using `withoutDependingDetectionRules()` instead).
-These are similar to the parameter dependent rules, but instead of applying these rules just on a parameter, they are applied to all the function calls in the current scope
+These are similar to the parameter dependent rules, but instead of applying these rules on a parameter, they are applied to the object itself, i.e. to the object with which the rule matched in the first place.

 > [!TIP]
 > You will find all the classes implementing the action factories, value factories and contexts (that you may use in the functions described above) in the [`model`](../engine/src/main/java/com/ibm/engine/model/) directory of the engine.